Staying Ahead of the Curve

 Lockheed Martin has been working on next-generation air dominance-related activities with the U.S. Armed Services and most recently the Defense Advanced Research Projects Agency (DARPA) to determine the best way to maintain air dominance in the post-2035 world.

 In October of 2012, Frank Kendall, Undersecretary of Defense, tasked DARPA to explore concepts for the next generation of air dominance.
-In an attempt to break the battle space into smaller pieces, DARPA defined the following 10 areas: next-generation air dominance platforms, electronic warfare, weapons, sensors, networks, cyber, precision navigation and timing, command and control intelligence, surveillance and reconnaissance, and space.
+In an attempt to break the battle space into smaller pieces, DARPA defined separate focus areas that span capabilities across the air dominance battle space.

 “This decomposition may not be perfect and will most certainly be fine-tuned over time, but it does provide a logical construct for looking at the future battle space,” said Mark Jefferson, director of Next Generation Air Dominance programs at the Skunk Works®.

-Breaking next generation air dominance into 10 areas provides a mechanism to absorb the activities taking place across the air, land, sea, space, and cyber domains in the battle space as well as providing an organizing construct for analyzing it.
+Breaking next generation air dominance into separate focus areas provides a mechanism to absorb the activities taking place across the air, land, sea, space, and cyber domains in the battle space as well as providing an organizing construct for analyzing it.

 The key is that technology development should outpace threat development to enable right-time fielding of necessary air dominance capabilities.
 The 2035 battle space will be a tough, anti-access (preventing U.S. forces entry into a theater of operations), aerial denial (preventing U.S. forces freedom of action in the more narrow confines of the area under an enemy’s direct control) environment, also known as A2AD.
 This will force both the U.S. and adversary nations to have their respective systems linked via multiple networks.
 These networks will allow forces to exchange battle management command and control data, sensor data, and weapons data across and among the tactical, operational, and strategic levels of warfare.